 Linking marine ecosystem, biogeochemical cycles and climate

 I look at what drives marine ecosystem, biogeochemical cycles and climate to interact.
 I am interested in particular in the role of marine phytoplankton and nutrients on the carbon cycle.
-My work combines mathematical and numerical modelling in close comparison with observations.
+My work combines mathematical and numerical modelling in comparison with observations.

 Recent projects have focused on understanding the controlling mechanisms for coccolithophore ecology, marine nitrogen fixation and the spread of anoxic conditions during the Oceanic Anoxic Events of the Cretaceous.

-- Diversity of coccolithophores: I test different ecological trade-offs for a diverse population of coccolithophore to analyse the causes and consequences of calcification on the carbon cycle and climate in the global ocean.
+- Diversity of coccolithophores: I test different ecological trade-offs for a diverse population of coccolithophore to analyse the causes and consequences of diversity and calcification on the carbon cycle and climate in the global ocean.